Slavery and Human Trafficking Statement

 Since the Modern Slavery Act 2015 came into force we have:

-• Created an Anti-Slavery Policy, which has been approved by our Board of Directors.
+- Created a Modern Slavery Policy, which has been approved by our Board of Directors.

-• Reviewed our existing suppliers’ due diligence processes to support compliance with our Anti-Slavery Policy.
+- Reviewed our existing suppliers’ due diligence processes to support compliance with our Modern Slavery Policy.

 2. Our business